Cabinet of the Netherlands: Formation

-Once an informateur is successful, the Monarch appoints the formateur, conventionally the leader of the largest party in the prospective coalition and the likely Prime Minister.
-He or she leads any remaining negotiations between those parties willing to cooperate to form a cabinet.
-Often, these negotiations cover the details of the program of policies, the composition of the Cabinet, and the division of Ministerial portfolios.
+Since 2012, the House of Representative appoints a scout to explore which political parties are willing to form a cabinet together.
+In the subsequent information phase, negotiations will take place under the leadership of an informateur about the government's future policy programme, to be recorded in a coalition agreement..
+If negotiations break down, a new informateur is appointed and the information process begins afresh.
+If the informateur is successful, the portfolios are determined, divided among the parties and ministers and state secretaries are sought under the leadership of a formateur.
+The formateur is usually the prospective Prime Minister.

 If the formateur is successful, the Monarch appoints all ministers and state secretaries individually by Royal Decision (Koninklijk Besluit).
 Each Minister privately swears an oath of loyalty to the Constitution.
 After this the entire Council of Ministers and the King or Queen regnant are photographed on the stairs of the palace Huis ten Bosch during the bordes scene.
-The new cabinet then proposes its plans to parliament.
+The new cabinet then presents their government statement to parliament.

-Between the dissolution of the States-General before general elections and the appointment of a new Cabinet, the incumbent Cabinet is termed demissionair, that is, a caretaker government limiting itself to urgent and pressing matters and traditionally not taking any controversial decisions.
+Between the dissolution of the States-General before general elections and the appointment of a new cabinet, the incumbent cabinet is termed demissionair, that is, a caretaker government limiting itself to urgent and pressing matters and traditionally not taking any controversial decisions.
 If a Cabinet falls during a parliamentary term because one of the coalition partners withdraws its support, the coalition partner in question may leave.
 This does not result in a demissionair Cabinet, unless the Prime Minister is granted a dissolution of the States-General.
 Instead, the remaining parties in the governing coalition form a rompkabinet ("rump cabinet").
-If the parties do not between them control a majority of the House of Representatives, the Cabinet continues as a minority government.
+If the parties do not between them control a majority of the House of Representatives, the cabinet continues as a minority government.

-The formation is often considered as important as or even more important than the elections themselves.
-Because of the importance of negotiations, which can lead to policies that no party has promoted during the election, cabinet formations are sometimes seen as undemocratic.
-Recently it was attempted to make the process more democratic, with the formateur and informateur accounting for their actions before both the House of Representatives and the Dutch Monarch.
-Another source of discontent with this process is the role of the monarch in it.

-Incumbent Cabinet

-Ministries

-There are now twelve ministries, all with their own Minister, there are also several Ministers without portfolio and in some ministries there is a State Secretary next to the Minister.
-The number of Ministers and State Secretaries and the division of their tasks may vary somewhat from one cabinet to another.
-The ministries are: